Application Deadline I April 15/Deadline II May 25, 2017

 1:30pm - Airport/End Program

-The Tunis Exchange will be held over the seven days in downtown Tunis and will open with an orientation and security briefing at 6pm on July 1.
-The Exchange will close by 2pm on July 8, although from July 2-7 we will generally convene from 9am until 7pm, including in locations outside of the conference hotel.
+The Tunis Exchange will be held over the seven and a half days in downtown Tunis and will open with an orientation and security briefing at 9am on Saturday, July 1.
+HRW staff will conduct sessions on Saturday and Sunday from 10am until 5pm.
+Thereafter, sessions will be held in the Novotel Hotel and at sites outside of the hotel each day from 9am until approximately 6pm.
+The Exchange will close by 2pm on July 8.
 In order to promote small group dynamics, the number of participants will be capped at 20.
 Sessions themselves will be conducted on an individual rather than a panel basis for all speakers and will generally allow ample opportunity for question time (consecutive translation into English will be provided when necessary).
 All sessions will also be held under strict Chatham House rules, although we customarily work with our speakers to approve any quotes/references that participants may need for their own work.

-Accommodation - $350 for seven nights in a shared double room (we will arrange for sharing with other participants).
+Accommodation - $480, for eight nights in a shared double room as we advise participants to arrive on June 30 (we will arrange for sharing with other participants).
 Room rates at our conference hotel - IBIS/Novotel - vary depending on arrangements, but generally fall within the range of $60 per night, per student for a shared double room (breakfast, taxes and airport pickup are included).
 Alternative accommodation, including in a single room at IBIS (approximately $85 per night), is available upon request.
 Students are also welcome to arrange for their own housing.

 Airfare - $300, approximate from the European Union.